secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

 - [LEAD report](https://gitlab.my.salesforce.com/00O4M000004dr8v)
 - [CONTACT report](https://gitlab.my.salesforce.com/00O4M000004dr95)

-If the FM DRI for an event needs to reach out to someone prior to the event, they will do so leveraging their personal `@gitlab.com` email address & cc `fieldmarketing@` alias.
+If the FM DRI for an event needs to reach out to someone prior to the event, they will do so leveraging their personal `@gitlab.com` email address & cc `regional@` alias.

 The `Dietary Restrictions` field can be leveraged as a list filter by the MPMs if they are needing to send a bulk email of any kind.

-#### For Field Events
+#### Sales Nominated process

-- Adding Records to the Campaign in order for the record to receive an invite to the event:
+The sales nominated process allows for records to be added to the campaign in order for the record to receive an invite to the event
 - SALs/SDRs should add members to campaign to be invited to event, using the appropriate `Campaign Status`:
   - `Sales Invited` = You have personally invited the person to the event.
   - `Sales Nominated` = Marketing will invite the person on your behalf.
 They will receive invitation email pre-event plus any confirmations/reminders if they register.
 [Video training on how add is also available.](https://drive.google.com/open?id=1QNB3DXXWtnmMBvzeHPkT7cRmigJdIWq5)